msjimc/AgileStructure/guide/deletion.md

 Figure 2

 Pressing the ```Accept``` button will then close the window and the gene's coordinates will appear in the upper panel's dropdown list and text areas, while pressing the ```Get reads``` will display reads mapping to CNTNAP2.
 Since a RefSeq annotation file was entered, the exons of any gene in the region will be displayed (Figure 3).
-Since the individual is homozygous for the mutation, it's location is easily seen as an area with no reads.

 ![Figure 3](images/examples/figure3del.jpg)

 Figure 3

-Consequently, it is possible to select the deletion without looking for the location of unaligned sequences in the lower panel (Figure 4 and 5).
+Since the individual is homozygous for the mutation, it's location is easily seen as an area with no aligned read data.
+Consequently, it is possible to select the deletion without looking for the location of secondary alignments sequences in the lower panel (Figure 4 and 5).

 ![Figure 4](images/examples/figure4del.jpg)

 Figure 4

-To view the region in more detail, place the mouse cursor at the start of the region, press the right mouse button and move the cursor to the end of the region (Figure 4) before releasing the mouse button to zoom in on the deletion (Figure 5).
+To view the region in more detail, place the mouse cursor just before the start of the region, press the right mouse button and move the cursor to just after the end of the region (Figure 4) before releasing the mouse button to zoom in on the deletion (Figure 5).

 ![Figure 5](images/examples/figure5del.jpg)

 Figure 5

-However, while you don't need to use the lower panel to identify the deletion's break points, for AgileStructure to annotate a break point it does require a region to be selected in the lower dropdown list.
-Selecting the ```chr7 146,914,450 bp (7)``` option will only display one side of the deletion, to view both sides copy and paste the locations in the upper text areas to the lower text areas (Figure 6).
-This aligns the mapping of the primary alignments to the mapping of the secondary alignments.
+However, while you don't need to use the lower panel to identify the deletion's break points, for ```AgileStructure``` to annotate a break point it does require a region to be selected in the lower dropdown list.
+Selecting the ```chr7 146,914,450 bp (7)``` option from the dropdown list above the secondary alignment display will only display one side of the deletion, to view both sides copy and paste the locations from the upper text areas to the lower text areas (Figure 6).
+This aligns the positions of the primary alignments to the mapping of the secondary alignments.
 Selecting primary alignments mapping to one side of the deletion will highlight their secondary alignments at the other side of the deletion (Figure 6).

 ![Figure 6](images/examples/figure6del.jpg)

 Figure 6

-After selecting all the reads spanning the deletion, selecting the ```Variant determination``` > ```Use soft clip data``` > ```Deletion``` menu option prompts AgileStructure to analyse the selected reads and annotate the break point has:
+After selecting all the reads spanning the deletion, pressing the ```Variant determination``` > ```Use soft clip data``` > ```Deletion``` menu option prompts ```AgileStructure``` to analyse the selected reads and annotate the break point has:
 __chr7.146,837,611_146,914,450del__ (Figure 7).